How to Build a Fold-Up DIY Grill Table

 IntroductionAfter building this fold up grill, your family will wonder how they ever grilled without it.
 The legs nest under the top for quick storage or carrying to all kinds of other jobs, indoors or out.

-All you need to build this fold-up grill table is a drill, a saw, basic hand tools, a short stack of cedar boards and half an afternoon.
+All you need to build this fold-up outdoor table is a drill, a saw, basic hand tools, a short stack of cedar boards and half an afternoon.
 The table is made entirely from 1×4 cedar boards.
 Wood quality varies, so pick over the lumber for flat, straight boards that are free of large or loose knots.
 You can make the table from eight 6-ft. boards, but buy 10 to allow for possible miss-cuts and to give you more choices for the top slats.
-Lumber cost?
-About $35.

 Click the links below to download the cutting list, shopping list as well as the construction drawings for this project.